 How do you know if it’s the right method for you?

 It’s important that people who are considering self-managed abortion make sure they’re a good candidate for the method, Grossman said.
 First, they need to determine how far along they are, since medication abortion is typically used in the first 10 weeks of pregnancy.
 (Some clinics have begun to provide medication abortions up to 11 weeks, but 10 is still standard.)
-People considering self-managed abortion may already know how far along they are from an in-clinic ultrasound; if not, they can calculate it by counting back to the first day of their last period.
+People considering self-managed abortion may already know how far along they are from an in-clinic ultrasound, which is necessary to rule out an ectopic pregnancy, a condition where a fertilized egg grows outside the uterus.
+Medication abortion will not work on ectopic pregnancies.

 Where do you buy abortion pills online?

-There are more than a half dozen sites currently selling abortion pills online.
-Plan C, a reproductive health advocacy group, has purchased and tested pills from each site and ranked them based on shipping time, product quality, and physician oversight; the results appear in a “report card” on Plan C’s website.
+There are several sites currently selling abortion pills online.
+Plan C, a reproductive health advocacy group, has purchased and tested pills from more than a half-dozen and ranked them based on shipping time, product quality, and physician oversight; the results appear in a “report card” on Plan C’s website.

 Aid Access, as well as other sites like Women on Web (a sister site to Aid Access), Safe2Choose.org, and AbortionPillInfo.org also provide instructions on how to administer the pills.